Skip to main content

 The system is designed to err on the side of caution for real candidates.
 For both legal and compliance reasons, our highest priority is making sure real candidates are not wrongly flagged as fraudulent.
 This means the system is more likely to miss a fraudster (giving them a lower score than they deserve) than it is to wrongly flag a real person as high risk.

-In plain terms: if the system says someone is High Risk, you should take that very seriously.
-If it says someone is Clear, they’re almost certainly real, but occasionally a sophisticated fraudster might slip through with a lower score.
+In plain terms: if the system predicts someone is shown as a predicted High Risk, you should take that very seriously.
+If it says someone is Clear, we predict that they are highly likely to be real, but occasionally a sophisticated fraudster might slip through with a lower score.

 Reporting a Wrong Result